shaisachs/the-recipe/README.md

 ---

-Not even a fair comparison?
-I am not sure how to respond to that.
-Perhaps that's my just deserts for bolting a handful of kitchen appliances together?

-You like to think you're so clever, with your polishing and your soldering and your welding.
-A very fine time it is, I'm sure!
-No doubt you've told yourself a hundred times that it's all just a funny little project, a hobby and an excuse to try out your workshop.
-Until, that is, it's too late, and you've discovered that it's not remotely like that, your cutesy little project has in fact taken hold of you.
-The tail wags the dog, you might say.

-You accuse me of nostalgia as though it's some shameful disease - or in fact as though it's mine alone.
-What have you been doing all this time, if not indulging your nostalgia for your own sake.
-At just the same time, lording it over me, as though you're far too clever for that kind of silliness?

-I at least can tell you with a straight face: yes, all of this obsession over a recipe is indeed one giant search for home.
-Not quite home, but the feeling of it.
-And isn't there something admirable about finding the feeling of home?
-Isn't that all the more admirable, if one can share that feeling with others?
-Others which, perhaps, one has not yet met, and perhaps never will?
-What, after all, is so bad about any of that?
-How, exactly, does it fail to compare to your mechanical experiment in narcissism?
-Are you really any better than some simple little man, pulling levers from behind a curtain?
+My dear adulative Augusta,

+I'm sorry for the insult, it was certainly not intended.
+Especially considering the fine helper Tippy has become!

+I suppose that when one has invested a great deal in something - whether it's a marvel of art and engineering or a slapdash assortment of kitchen junk, made primarily to prove a point - one can't help but see oneself in its surface.
+Below its surface, too.

+Perhaps that is why I don't invest quite so much in my recipes, whether of the written or the mechanical kind.
+I have quite enough ways of checking my appearance, thank you very much.
+The recipes that go through my kitchen are mere procedures to be followed, as much as one's competence may allow.
+Does it bother me when a particularly luscious recipe gets botched in the hands of a culinary malcontent?
+Certainly it does - but only because it's always such a travesty to think of good flour gone to waste.
+Who am I to romanticize a series of instructions?

+Funny thing to say, coming from someone who has spent a great deal of energy - and has asked you to do the same - in search of one particularly special set of instructions.
+Even as I'm writing these words I can imagine with perfect clarity the smirk on your face as you read them!
+That's only reasonable.
+It's all an elaborate nostalgic treasure hunt, I can't pretend otherwise.
+But it's never been about the recipe: rather, the experience of making those cookies one more time, the chance to whiff that intoxicating aroma of butter and chocolate and... might it have been a touch of applesauce?
+I'll have to try that.

+As I was saying: the recipe is not the goal, but merely the starting point.
+It contains no more of Grandma than Tippy contains of Grandpa, or of you for that matter.
+But the delightful anticipation that attends sliding a tray into the oven... ah, that's another matter.
+The recipe is really just a means to an end, a nice way to share that experience with someone else.

+Now, what of our Tippy, who you have compared to your own child?
+Even without having seen her it's quite clear that she's something else, I don't doubt that.
+Exactly because of that one might ask what it means for you to claim that she's a part of you.
+Is she not, in some way, greater than the sum of her parts, even however many smarts she borrowed from her creator?
+Suppose that she isn't, what does tha make you - some kind of simple little man, pulling levers from behind a curtain?
+And on the flip side, might you not think of everything else that preceded you in her creation.
+You spent a whole day hunting down a typewriter ribbon - is it possible that you didn't find what you were looking for, because your goal was really to discover Grandpa, somewhere in the aisles of all those fluorescent-lit office supply stores?

 Perhaps you've know what's coming - allow me to answer my own question as best I can:

-    Ruby slipper cookies
+*Ruby slipper cookies*

-    The secret to this recipe is to shred up the peels of an apple - the redder, the better.
+_Ingredients_: The secret to this recipe is to shred up the peels of an apple - the redder, the better.
 The shreds go into the dough and the rest is more or less as you'd expect.
 On top of the beautiful gold-and-ruby hue of the finished product, a touch of vitamin C will survive the oven!
 Extra butter and brown sugar compensate for the touch of acid.
 Ingredients: apple peel, shredded; flour, baking soda, butter, sugar, brown sugar vanilla, eggs, chocolate chips; more butter; more brown sugar; still more butter.
 More chocolate chips, just in case.

-    Combine the ingredients as you normally would; the shredded apple peel belongs with the eggs and vanilla; bake until finished.
+_Directions_: Combine the ingredients as you normally would; the shredded apple peel belongs with the eggs and vanilla; bake until finished.
 Eat in multiples of three.

 It's not very easy to find your way home.
 But if that's where you want to go, it's best to know your destination from the outset.
-I suppose I need to cool off, maybe we should both do so?

 -M